defgsus/clipig/docs/reference.md

 ### `targets.transforms.edge`

 This removes everything except edges and generally has a bad effect on image quality.
-It might be useful, however...
+It might be useful, however.

 A [gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) is used to detect the edges: